 - Zarmina's World: A Science Fiction story about aliens who come to Earth from Gliese 581 g, an extrasolar planet which may or may not exist in real life, and which is currently considered the most likely candidate for alien life.
 One of the scientists who discovered it nicknamed it "Zarmina's World" (often shortened to "Zarmina").

-- Intended medium: Novel, film
+- Intended medium: Novel

 - SarA.I.
 Project: A Science Fiction story about an artificially intelligent android named Sarai Chino (知能・再来 Chino Sarai).
-Yes, it's a Meaningful Name.
-You can figure it out yourself, though.

 - Author Appeal: I can't resist having these somewhere in a work, even if it's just an Easter egg, a bilingual bonus, or an obscure Shout-Out.

-- Author Avatar: Many of my stories were begun two or more years ago, before I realized this was a bad idea.
+- Author Avatar: Many of my stories were begun four or more years ago, before I realized this was a bad idea.
 I've tried, with varying degrees of success, to downplay it in most of my stories.
 Currently the worst offender is Homestay, whose protagonist is like me not only in appearance but in personal interests (though not in personality she's a lot nicer, clumsier, and more sociable/lovable than I am).
 The others are not like me in personality at all only in appearance (and even this I've changed enough that I don't consider them to really resemble me anymore).
 Interestingly, Qualia, my favourite story, is so far the only one where the protagonist is a) male, and b) not like me at all.
 Hmm...